View basket (0 items $0.00)

 Yoga for Osteoporosis - An Interview with Loren Fishman, M.D. and Ellen Saltonstall

-Eva Norlyk Smith: You have written a book on Yoga for Osteoporosis and are in the process of conducting a major study on the bone-building benefits of yoga on osteoporosis.
-What made you interested in this subject in the firsts place?
+Eva Norlyk Smith: You have written a book on Yoga for Osteoporosis and have conducted a major study on the bone-building benefits of yoga for osteoporosis.
+What made you interested in this subject in the first place?

 Loren Fishman: Osteoporosis is one of the most widespread chronic conditions in the Western hemisphere, and it’s hard to exaggerate its health effects.
 Osteoporosis affects 44 million Americans.
 That’s more than half of everyone over the age of 50.
 It is 50 percent of all women of whatever age and 25 percent of all men.
 It affects over 200 million people worldwide.
 So this is big time.

 Osteoporosis causes a million fractures each year, most of which are vertebral fractures and about 300,000 are hip fractures.
 We worry so much about breast cancer in women, however, in actuality the risk of a hip fracture is equal to the combined risk of breast, uterine and ovarian cancer.
 And it’s not just women who are at risk.
 For men over 50, even though we hear a lot about prostate cancer, men over 50 are actually more likely to have a hip fracture than prostate cancer.